 5. Start and submit things early, and back up your files

-Sure, procrastinating is known to kindle creative output...but leaving your assignments to the last minute for sudden epiphanies isn’t always a smart move.
-Whenever you get an assignment, start it right away, even if that just means something small like creating an outline or diving into some research.
+Sure, procrastinating is known to kindle creative output...but leaving your assignments to the last minute for sudden epiphanies isn’t exactly a smart move.
+Whenever you get an assignment, start it right away, even if that just means doing something small like creating an outline or diving into some research.

-Plus, madly finishing up your work and submitting at the last minute is super draining and stressful.
+Plus, madly finishing up your work and submitting it at the last minute is super draining and stressful.
 Always give yourself a solid buffer time to submit your assignment/exam; this will save you from madly contacting your instructors with “HElp!
 I handed it in 2.2 seconds after the deadline, is that ok???”

-And of course, make sure you’re always backing up your work—like sticking with Google docs—in case your laptop/Internet decides to go on a crash vacay.
+And of course, make sure you’re always backing up your work—like sticking with Google docs—in case your laptop or Internet decides to go on a crash vacay.

 6. Study strategically

 Studying in a university learning environment means adapting and testing out new strategies to more efficiently navigate and retain materials.
 And this means avoiding studying at the last minute, in a distracting location, or highlighting every page of the textbook (among other common study mistakes).

-If you’d like, try forming a study group you can count on and teaching one another course materials—a strategy that’s helped improve our grades much more than simply studying alone and doing practice exams!
+If you’d like, try forming a study group you can count on and teaching each other course materials—a strategy that’s helped improve our grades much more than simply studying alone and doing practice exams!